Edoumou/set-in-stone/README.md

 ) public {
         // here I supposed there exists a mapping between an address (user address) and the Card structure
         // mapping(address => Card) internal cards;

+        // Define all the requires here (for example the Card must not be registered, etc...)

         cards[msg.sender].creator = msg.sender;
         cards[msg.sender].cardID = _CardID;